chriseppstein/sass/doc-src/SASS_CHANGELOG.md

   "screen"` and both `screen.scss` and `_screen.scss` exist, a warning will be printed.

+* The Sass command line compiler no longer automatically places the current working directory into the Sass load path for importing files.
+  If you need the current working directory to be available, set `SASSPATH=.` in your shell's environment.

 * `Sass::Compiler.on_updating_stylesheet` has been removed.

 * `Sass::Plugin.options=` has been removed.